-The unfranked portion is generally treated as an annual payment received after deduction of income tax at the basic rate, whereas the balance is treated as franked income - i.e. a dividend.
+The unfranked portion is, to the extent it comprises UK source income, generally treated as an annual payment received after deduction of income tax at the basic rate, whereas the balance is treated as franked income - i.e. a dividend.
 Both annual payments and dividends are liable to corporation tax in the hands of UK corporate Shareholders although the franked dividend portion should fall within an exemption from corporation tax.

-10.3.4 Chargeable gains
+10.3.1.3 Chargeable gains

-UK resident individuals
+(a) UK resident individuals